AviatrixSystems/Docs/HowTos/transit_solution_activemesh_spoke_snat_dnat_rfc1918.rst

    Destination Port        Leave it blank
    Protocol                all
    Interface               eth0
-   Connection              Select the one to Transit Gateway Mark                    A rule field to mark this traffic session (i.e. use 103085 to track source 10.3.0.85/32) DNAT IPs                Real IP of Cloud instance (i.e. 10.3.0.86)
+   Connection              Select the connection to Transit Gateway Mark                    A rule field to mark this traffic session (i.e. use 103085 to track source 10.3.0.85/32) DNAT IPs                Real IP of cloud instance (i.e. 10.3.0.86)
    DNAT Port               Leave it blank
    Exclude Route Table     [IMPORTANT] Collect all your cloud routing table ids and fill them here
    ===================     =======================